EruEri/tag_edit/README.md

 ***
 A dependency-free library written in Rust that allows you to edit and create tag

-Currently only ID3.v2.3 supported
+Currently only ID3.v2.3 adn Flac supported
 ***
 ## Examples

-### Reading tag from mp3 file
+### Reading and writting tag from mp3 file
 ```rust
 use tag_edit::Metadata;